Searching for assets (FotoWeb Pro)

 Performing a basic search

-By default this will be construed as the precise string "beautiful beach".
-The way FotoWeb interprets searches that contain several words without quotation marks to separate them can be configured by the FotoWeb administrator in the search string modification settings.
+By default this, will be construed as the precise string "beautiful beach".
+How FotoWeb interprets searches that contain several words without quotation marks to separate them can be configured by the FotoWeb administrator in the search string modification settings.